 Trigger (Weedkiller)

-Trigger is a selective herbicide used on broadleaf weeds in pastures and turf.
-It contains MCPA, a synthetic compound that disrupts plant growth.
-While effective, it may trigger sensitivities in people with respiratory, liver, or immune issues.
+Trigger is a selective herbicide commonly used on broadleaf weeds in lawns, pastures, and turf areas.
+Its active ingredient, MCPA, is a synthetic compound that affects plant growth.
+While widely used, some individuals may experience sensitivity when exposed to herbicide residues, fumes, or treated environments.

-🤔 Why Do I Have a Sensitivity to Trigger Weedkiller?
+🤔 Why Might a Sensitivity to Trigger Occur?

 -